What We Believe: The Beauty of the Catholic Faith Video Trailer

 So there is only one Way, one Truth, one Life, and one Priest who offers a perfect sacrifice for sins.
 So how can it be that we are called a royal priesthood (I Peter 2)?
 How can it be that we who believe in Him are to do greater works than he?
 (John 14:11-12)

 Simple.
 Once we’ve been baptized, there is no longer a separation between us, on the one hand, and Him on the other.
 We are baptized into him, become members of his body, so he begins to live his life and exercise his priesthood through us.

 If we let him, he will use our lips to spread his truth, our lives to show the way, and our love to give others life.
 And the works He will accomplish through us will far surpass what he did in his three short years of public ministry.
 More hungry will be fed, more sick healed, more books written.
 Tyrannical, atheistic empires will even be brought down.
 The Good News will be preached not just in Galilee, but all over the world, not just in person, but touching millions at a time . . . through radio, TV, and internet.

-This article originally appeared in Our Sunday Visitor as a reflection on Acts 6:1-7; Ps 33; I Pet 2:4-9; & John 14:1-12, the Mass readings for the 5th Sunday of Easter, year A. It is reproduced here by permission of the author.
+This article on Jesus as the Way, the Truth and the life is offered as a reflection on Acts 6:1-7; Psalm 33; I Peter 2:4-9; & John 14:1-12, the Mass readings for the fifth (5th) Sunday of Easter, year A.

 For more resources for the Easter Season, see the EASTER section of the Crossroads Initiative Library.